 Can you find the painted pebble that has an image of a man using an atlatl?

 In 1984 the Texas Archaeological Stewardship Network (TASN) was created by the Texas Historical Commission.
 Its mission is to help preserve and interpret the Texas archaeological landscape.
-Stewards are highly trained avocational archaeologists who volunteer their time at archeological digs.
+Stewards are highly trained avocational archaeologists who volunteer their time at archaeological digs.

 What stewards do: